Big O Notation

 Common examples (time complexity):

 • O(1): Constant.
-Input size won't anG major effect. (bookmark example, array key)
+Input size won't have a major effect. (bookmark example, array key)

 • O(n): Linear.
 The runtime grows linearly with the input size. (reading the book example, interating over array)